Architect Modern Web Applications with ASP.NET Core and Azure

 Side-by-side versioning of .NET versions by application on the same server.

-Traditional .NET applications can and do support these requirements, but ASP.NET Core and .NET Core have been optimized to offer improved support for the above scenarios.
+Traditional .NET applications can and do support many of these requirements, but ASP.NET Core and .NET Core have been optimized to offer improved support for the above scenarios.

 More and more organizations are choosing to host their web applications in the cloud using services like Microsoft Azure.
 You should consider hosting your application in the cloud if the following are important to your application or organization:

-Reduced investment in data center costs (hardware, software, space, utilities, etc.)
+Reduced investment in data center costs (hardware, software, space, utilities, server management, etc.)

 Flexible pricing (pay based on usage, not for idle capacity).